m4mmon/anker_c200/README.md

 ![side 1](img/main_01.jpg)

-You can get a serial console from those marked pads.
+You can get a serial console from those marked pads (115200, 8 bit, 1 stop bit, no parity).
 No password asked, root.

 ![side 2](img/main_02.jpg)